 Simcard/internet: You can buy a simcard at the airport or in the villages (cheaper).
-A Zantel simcard with 12 GB costs US$ 20 at the airport.
+A Zantel simcard with 12 GB apparently costs US$ 20 at the airport.
 Zantel has the best coverage on the island.

 Wi-Fi hotspots in Stone Town are at the airport, ferry port, at Forodhani Gardens, Mercury’s Restaurant and La Taverna restaurant.
 Most hotels and restaurants offer free Wi-Fi for their guests.